manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

-Running the :meth:`.Model.fit` method is the same as calling :func:`.fit`, but with the option to customize how the algorithm runs through the :class:`.FittingStrategy` object.
-In the example above, we have adjusted the ``popsize`` hyperparameter of the cma-es algorithm, prevented the calculation from running as a paralell computation, and set a random seed for reproducibility.
+Running the :meth:`.Model.fit` method is the same as calling :func:`.fit`, but with the option to customize how the algorithm runs through the :class:`.CmaStrategy` object.
+In the example above, we have adjusted the ``popsize`` hyperparameter of the cma-es algorithm, prevented the calculation from running as a parallel computation, and set a random seed for reproducibility.
 The calculation returns a :class:`.FitResult` object, just like a direct call to :func:`.fit`.

-Similarly, we can customize a MCMC computation to sample a posterior by calling :meth:`.Model.sample` with an :class:`.SamplingStrategy` object.
-Here we perform a MCMC calculation that uses only 500 pixels in the image and runs for 2000 samples.
+Similarly, we can customize a MCMC computation to sample a posterior by calling :meth:`.Model.sample` with a :class:`.EmceeStrategy` object.
+Here we perform a MCMC calculation that uses only 500 pixels from the image and runs 50 walkers each for 2000 samples.
 We set the initial walker distribution to be one tenth of the prior width.
+In general, the burn-in time for a MCMC calculation will be reduced if you provide an initial guess position and width that is as close as possible to the eventual posterior distribution.
+You can use :meth:`.Model.generate_guess` to generate an initial sampling to pass in as an initial guess to your :class:`.EmceeStrategy` object.

 ..  testcode::

+        nwalkers = 50
+        initial_guess = model.generate_guess(nwalkers, scaling=0.1)
-        emcee_strategy = EmceeStrategy(npixels=500, nsamples=2000)
+        emcee_strategy = EmceeStrategy(npixels=500, nwalkers=nwalkers,
-        emcee_strategy.initial_distribution_scaling = 0.1
+            nsamples=2000, walker_initial_pos=initial_guess)
         hp.save('emcee_strategy_file.h5', emcee_strategy)
         emcee_result = model.sample(data_holo, emcee_strategy)